Healthy Rivers and Seas Summit

 Cllr Leigh Frost, Leader of Cornwall Council

-The Summit is intended to be the start of an ongoing conversation between partners and key stakeholders, leading to initiatives that will help address water quality and quantity aimed at improving the health of our rivers and seas.
-This will also include a conversation about some of the ongoing issues being experienced in Cornish towns and villages after the recent heavy rainfall.
+The Summit was intended as the start of an ongoing conversation between partners and key stakeholders, leading to initiatives that will help address water quality and quantity aimed at improving the health of our rivers and seas - including some of the ongoing issues being experienced in Cornish towns and villages after the recent heavy rainfall.

-The event will be chaired by Julie Skentelbery, from BBC Radio Cornwall.
-Julie will take questions from the invited audience for the Panel to respond to and discuss, as well as questions from residents to ensure their concerns are heard.
+The event was chaired by Julie Skentelbery, from BBC Radio Cornwall.
+Julie took questions from the invited audience for the Panel to respond to and discuss, as well as questions from residents to ensure their concerns are being heard.

 The Panel

-The Summit Panel will bring together a group of representatives of stakeholder organisations, involved in water quality, to discuss and work together to improve water quality across Cornwall.
-The Panellists will be from Cornwall Council, SWW, Environment Agency, Cornwall NFU, Country Land and Business Association, Marine and Coastal Partnership, Surfers Against Sewage, Westcountry Rivers Trust, and Cornwall Wildlife Trust.
+The Summit Panel brought together a group of representatives of stakeholder organisations, involved in water quality, to discuss and work together to improve water quality across Cornwall.

 Invited Audience

-The Panel will hear about and discuss the causes and possible solutions with an invited audience of key stakeholders, who will ask questions of the panellists and contribute to the discussion.
+The Panel heard about and discuss the causes and possible solutions with an invited audience of key stakeholders.
 The expectation is that the Summit will not end as a one-off conversation but will result in collective and tangible actions from the organisations involved in the solutions.

 Questions for the Panel